vr-voyage/blender-glb-extension-gpu-formats/README.md

 At the moment only DXT5 and BC7 (default) are supported.

 This uses the following library : [Voyage Image Data Converter](https://github.com/vr-voyage/python-voyage-image-data-converter)

+## Known issues

+### Texture with sizes that are not multiple of 4 are not supported

+This is a limitation of the format.
+Please ensure that the textures have the right size.
+A downscaler will be implemented afterwards.
+"Padding" the texture would only generate weird artefacts on the texture.